llancon/Healthie-project/Class design/README.md

 ### Food 🍗🥛🍋🐔
-- `CatFood`: A scrumptious cat food loved by cats.
+- `CatFood`: A food loved by cats.
-- `DogFood`: A tasty dog food adored by dogs.
+- `DogFood`: A food adored by dogs.
-- `HumanFood`: A delicious human food that dogs find appealing.
+- `HumanFood`: A food that dogs find appealing.
-- `Milk`: A creamy beverage cherished by cats.
+- `Milk`: A beverage prefered by cats.
 - `Lemons`: Sour lemons that are not enjoyed by any of our animal friends.
+- `Chicken`: A human food loved by dogs.

 ## How to Run
 Assuming you have Ruby installed: